Refusing to Give In: 8 Ways to Beat Cravings

 Many therapists offer what’s called memory reconsolidation, which helps treat cravings by consolidating and removing memories that are associated with drug use.
-By eliminating these memories, it can help you experience fewer cravings triggered by environmental cues that may be associated with memories of drug use.4
+By eliminating these memories, you can experience fewer cravings triggered by environmental cues that may be associated with memories of drug use.4

-If you are dealing with cravings and need support to get through this challenging time, call today and speak to one of our admissions navigators.
+If you are dealing with cravings and need support to get through this challenging time, please call American Addiction Centers (AAC) free at today to speak with one of our admissions navigators.
 They are available 24/7 to support you and help you find the best treatment plan.
-You can also check your insurance coverage online now.
+You can also check your health insurance coverage using the form below.